-The study site forms part of the greater Die Bult development previous approved for Group Housing development as primary rights.
+The study site forms part of the greater Die Bult development previous approved for Institutional and then Group Housing development as primary rights.

-A planned increase in density necessitated a change in zoning and a consequential change from the primary rights, to allow for single residential, business and group housing.
+A planned increase in density necessitated a change in zoning and a consequential change from the primary rights, to allow for single residential, business and group housing (2019/2020).